-- Teachers and other school staff are expected to work, either from home or at their workplace. - School authorities are expected to continue their regular day-to-day operations and ensure the safety of our school facilities.
-We expect maintenance, capital projects, cleaning of facilities and administrative work to continue. - Decisions are still to be made on how to do this, and may vary depending on the school jurisdiction. - We encourage school employees to speak to their employer about their specific situation.
+- Teachers and other school staff are expected to work, either from home or at their workplace. - Decisions are still to be made on how to do this, and may vary depending on the school jurisdiction. - We encourage school employees to speak to their employer about their specific situation.